xlc/fellowship-process-bot/README.md

 ```

-- Create PAT token with read and write permission for pull requests.
+- Create PAT token with read and write permission for pull requests and contents.
 - Provide the PAT token to the GH action with repo secrets `GH_PAT`